WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 Therefore the minimal text code size is 2 characters for 64-byte raw binary cryptographic material and all other raw binary material values whose pad size is 1 character.
 For example, a 16-byte raw binary value also has a pad size of 2 characters.

-For all other cryptographic material values whose pad size is 0, such as the 33 byte ECDSA public keys then the minimum size text code is 4 characters.
-So the minimally sized text code tables are 1, 2, and 4 characters respectively.
+For all other cryptographic material values whose pad size is 0, such as the 33-byte ECDSA public keys then, the minimum size text code is 4 characters.
+So the minimally sized text code tables are 1, 2, and 4 characters, respectively.

-Given that a given cryptographic primitive type has a known fixed raw binary size then we can efficiently encode that primitive type and size with just the type information.
+Given that a given cryptographic primitive type has a known fixed raw binary size, then we can efficiently encode that primitive type and size with just the type information.
 The size is given by the type.

-So for example an Ed25519 (EdDSA) raw public key is always 32 bytes so knowing that the type is `Ed25519 public key` implies the size of 32 bytes and a pad size of 1 character that therefore may be encoded with a 1 character text code.
-Likewise an Ed25519 (EdDSA) signature is always 64 bytes so knowing that the type is  `Ed25519 signature` implies the size of 64 bytes and a pad size of 2 characters that therefore may be encoded with a 2 character text code.
+So, for example, an Ed25519 (EdDSA) raw public key is always 32 bytes so knowing that the type is `Ed25519 public key` implies the size of 32 bytes and a pad size of 1 character that, therefore, may be encoded with a 1 character text code.
+Likewise, an Ed25519 (EdDSA) signature is always 64 bytes, so knowing that the type is  `Ed25519 signature` implies the size of 64 bytes and a pad size of 2 characters that, therefore, may be encoded with a 2-character text code.

 ## Code Table Selectors

 In order to efficiently parse a stream of primitives with types from multiple text code tables, the first character in the text code must determine which code table to use, either a default code table or a code table selector character when not the default code table.
 Thus the 1 character text code table must do double duty.
-It must provide selectors for the different text code tables and also provide type codes for the most popular primitives that have a pad size of 1 that appear is the default code table.
+It must provide selectors for the different text code tables and also provide type codes for the most popular primitives that have a pad size of 1 that appears as the default code table.
 There are 64 Base64 characters (64 values).
 We only need 12 tables to support all the codes and code formats needed for the foreseeable future.
-Therefore only 12 of those characters need to be dedicated as code table selectors which leaves 52 characters that may be used for the 1 character type codes in the default table.
+Therefore only 12 of those characters need to be dedicated as code table selectors, which leaves 52 characters that may be used for the 1 character type codes in the default table.
 This gives a total of 13 type code tables consisting of the dual purpose 1 character type or selector code table and 12 other tables.

-As described above the selector characters for the framing or count code tables that best support interleaved JSON, CBOR, and MGPK are `-` and `_`.
+As described above, the selector characters for the framing or count code tables that best support interleaved JSON, CBOR, and MGPK are `-` and `_`.
 We use the numerals `0` through `9` to each serve as a selector for the other tables.
 That leaves the letters `A` to `Z` and `a` to `z` as single character selectors.
 This provides 52 unique type codes for fixed-length primitive types with raw binary values that have a pad size of 1.

-To clarify, the first character of any primitive is either a selector or a 1 character code type.
-The characters `0` through `9`, `-` and `_` are selectors that select a given code table and indicate the number of remaining characters in the text code.
+To clarify, the first character of any primitive is either a selector or a 1-character code type.
+The characters `0` through `9`, `-`, and `_` are selectors that select a given code table and indicate the number of remaining characters in the text code.

 ## Small Fixed Raw Size Tables

-There are two special tables that are dedicated to the most popular fixed size raw binary cryptographic primitive types.
-These are the most compact so they optimize bandwidth but only provide a small number of total types.
+There are two special tables that are dedicated to the most popular fixed-size raw binary cryptographic primitive types.
+These are the most compact, so they optimize bandwidth but only provide a small number of total types.
 In both of these, the text code size equals the number of pad characters, i.e. the pad size.

 ### One Character Fixed Raw Size Table

 The one character type code table does not have a selector character per se but uses as type codes the non-selector characters `A` - `Z` and `a` - `z`.
 This provides 52 unique type codes for fixed-size raw binary values with a pad size of 1.

 ### Two-Character Fixed Raw Size Table
-The two-character type code table uses selector `0` as its first character.
+The two-character type code table uses the selector `0` as its first character.
 The second character is the type code.
 This provides 64 unique type codes for fixed-size raw binary values that have a pad size of 2.

 ## Large Fixed Raw Size Tables
-The three tables in this group are for large fixed raw size primitives.
+The three tables in this group are for large fixed raw-size primitives.
 These three tables use 0, 1, or 2 lead bytes as appropriate for a pad size of 0, 1, or 2 for a given fixed raw binary value.
 The text code size for all three tables is 4 characters.
 The selector character not only encodes the table but also implicitly encodes the number of lead bytes.
-The 3 remaining characters is each type code in each table provide 262,144 unique types.
-This should provide enough type codes to accommodate all fixed raw size primitive types for the foreseeable future.
+The 3 remaining characters is each type code in each table, providing 262,144 unique types.
+This should provide enough type codes to accommodate all fixed raw-size primitive types for the foreseeable future.

 ### Large Fixed Raw Size Table With 0 Lead Bytes
 This table uses `1` as its first character or selector.
-The remaining 3 characters provide the types codes.
-Only fixed size raw binaries with a pad size of 0 are encoded with this table.
-The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3)` for fixed-size raw binary primitives with a pad size of 0.
+The remaining 3 characters provide the type of each code.
+Only fixed-size raw binaries with a pad size of 0 are encoded with this table.
+The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3`) for fixed-size raw binary primitives with a pad size of 0.

 ### Large Fixed Raw Size Table With 1 Lead Byte
 This table uses `2` as its first character or selector.
-The remaining 3 characters provide the types codes.
-Only fixed size raw binaries with a pad size of 1 are encoded with this table.
-The 3 character type code provides a total of 262,144 unique type code values (`262144 = 64**3)` .
-Together with the 52 values from the 1 character code table above there are 262,196 type codes for fixed-size raw binary primitives with a pad size of 1.
+The remaining 3 characters provide the type of each code.
+Only fixed-size raw binaries with a pad size of 1 are encoded with this table.
+The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3`).
+Together with the 52 values from the 1-character code table above, there are 262,196 type codes for fixed-size raw binary primitives with a pad size of 1.

 ### Large Fixed Raw Size Table With 2 Lead Bytes
 This table uses `3` as its first character or selector.
-The remaining 3 characters provide the types codes.
-Only fixed size raw binaries with a pad size of 2 are encoded with this table.
-The 3 character type code provides a total of 262,144 unique type code values (`262144 = 64**3)` .
-Together with the 64 values from the 2 character code table above (selector `0`), there are 262,208 type codes for fixed-size raw binary primitives with a pad size of 2.
+The remaining 3 characters provide the type of each code.
+Only fixed-size raw binaries with a pad size of 2 are encoded with this table.
+The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3`).
+Together with the 64 values from the 2-character code table above (selector `0`), there are 262,208 type codes for fixed-size raw binary primitives with a pad size of 2.

 ## Small Variable Raw Size Tables
-Although many primitives have fixed raw binary sizes, especially those for modern cryptographic suites such as keys, signatures, and digests, there are other primitives that benefit from variable sizing such as encrypted material or legacy cryptographic material types like RSA found in GPG or OpenSSL libraries.
-Indeed CESR is meant to support not only cryptographic material types but other basic types such as generic text strings and numbers.
-These benefit from variable-size codes.
+Although many primitives have fixed raw binary sizes, especially those for modern cryptographic suites such as keys, signatures, and digests, there are other primitives that benefit from variable sizings such as either encrypted material or legacy cryptographic material types found in the GPG or OpenSSL libraries (like RSA).
+Furthermore, because CESR is meant to support not merely cryptographic material types but other basic types, such as generic text strings and numbers.
+These basic non-cryptographic types may also benefit from variable-size codes.

-The three tables in this group are for small variable raw size primitives.
+The three tables in this group are for small variable raw-size primitives.
 These three tables use 0, 1, or 2 lead bytes as appropriate given the pad size of 0, 1, or 2 for a given variable size raw binary value.
 The text code size for all three tables is 4 characters.
 The first character is the selector, the second character is the type, and the last two characters provide the size of the value as a Base64 encoded integer.
-The number of unique type codes in each table is therefore 64.
-A given type code is repeated in each table for the same type so that all that differs is the number of lead bytes needed to align a given length on a twenty-four bit boundary.
-To clarify, what is different in each table is the number of lead bytes to twenty-four bit align a given variable length.
+The number of unique type codes in each table is, therefore, 64.
+A given type code is repeated in each table for the same type so that all that differs between codes of the same type in each table is the number of lead bytes needed to align a given variable length on a twenty-four-bit boundary.
+To clarify, what is different in each table is the number of lead bytes needed to achieve twenty-four-bit alignment for a given variable length.
 Thus, the selector not only encodes for which type table but also implicitly encodes the number of lead bytes.
 The variable size is measured in quadlets of 4 characters each in the *T* domain and equivalently in triplets of 3 bytes each in the *B* domain.
 Thus computing the number of characters when parsing or off-loading in the *T* domain means multiplying the variable size by 4.
 Computing the number of bytes when parsing or off-loading in the *B* domain means multiplying the variable size by 3.
 The two Base64 size characters provide value lengths in quadlets/triplets from 0 to 4095 (`64**2 -1`).
 This corresponds to value lengths of up to 16,380 characters (`4095 • 4`) or 12,285 bytes (`4095 • 3`).

 ### Small Variable Raw Size Table With 0 Lead Bytes
 This table uses `4` as its first character or selector.
 The second character provides the type.
 The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 0 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
 The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the *T* domain and triplets of bytes in the *B* domain.
 All are raw binary primitives with a pad size of 0 that each includes 0 lead bytes.